 - Wind zone, roof load zone and thermal zone

 This certificate does NOT show/confirm the label numbers.
 Label numbers are verified in the Label Verification process only.

 If the original or alternative documentation (HUD Data Plate/Compliance certificate and the HUD Certification Label) cannot be obtained, the loan is not eligible for delivery to the GSEs.

-Genworth excels in staying current with the many changes that we as an industry face on a constant basis.
-If you have any questions regarding underwriting manufactured houses or other interesting scenarios, please reach out to your Genworth Regional Underwriting team to discuss them.
+Enact excels in staying current with the many changes that we as an industry face on a constant basis.
+If you have any questions regarding underwriting manufactured houses or other interesting scenarios, please reach out to your Enact Regional Underwriting team to discuss them.

 Leave a comment below with any topic requests we can answer in the Ask an RU series!

 Patti Esswein is a Regional Underwriter for Enact with over 27 years’ experience in the mortgage industry.
 She is a Certified Residential Underwriter and sits on the Mortgage Bankers Association of St. Louis Board of Governors.
 She specializes in rural markets of Mid-America.